haoqili/SparseMatrix_Benchmark/README.md

 2. Look at Glabals.java to change parameters
 3. Change the IP address of the master to 192.168.5.20
 4. Change the IP address of the slave to 192.168.5.1
-5. On the slave, click on "Start Benchmark Slave ...."
+5. On the slave, click on "1.
+Start All Benchmark Slaves"
 6. Open logcat on the master
-7. On the master, click on "Start Benchmark Master"
+7. On the master, click on "2.
+Start Benchmark Master"
-8. Observe `All slaves finished in xxxms`
+8. Observe a bunch of smiley faces `:D` and `All slaves finished in xxxms`

 You must start slaves first to start waiting for packets from the master.